Rubella vaccine: History

-Since the rubella epidemics that swept Europe in 1962-1963 and the US in 1964–1965, several efforts were made to develop effective vaccines using attenuated viral strains, both in US and abroad.
+Since the 1962–1965 rubella epidemic that swept Europe in 1962-1963 and the US in 1964–1965, several efforts were made to develop effective vaccines using attenuated viral strains, both in US and abroad.

 HPV-77

 The first successful strain to be used was the HPV-77, prepared by passing the virus through the cells of an African green monkey kidney 77 times.
 The efforts to develop the vaccine were conducted by a team of researchers at the National Institutes of Health's Division of Biologics Standards.
-Lead by Harry M. Meyer and Paul J. Parkman, the team included Hope E. Hopps, Ruth L. Kirschstein, and Rudyard Wallace among others, the team began serious work on the vaccine with the arrival of a major rubella epidemic in the United States in 1964.
+Led by Harry M. Meyer and Paul D. Parkman, the team included Hope E. Hopps, Ruth L. Kirschstein, and Rudyard Wallace among others, the team began serious work on the vaccine with the arrival of a major rubella epidemic in the United States in 1964.
 Prior to arriving at the National Institutes of Health (NIH), Parkman had been working on isolating the rubella virus for the Army.
 He joined the laboratory of Harry Meyer.

 Parkman, Meyer, and the team from the NIH tested the vaccine at the Children's Colony in Conway, Arkansas in 1965 while a rubella epidemic still raged across the United States.
 This residential home provided care for children with cognitive disabilities and children who were ill.
 The ability to isolate children in their cabins and control access to the children made it an ideal location for testing a vaccine without starting an epidemic of rubella.
 Each of the children's parents provided consent for the participation in the trial.

 In June 1969, the NIH issued the first license for commercial production of the rubella vaccine to the pharmaceutical company Merck Sharp & Dohme.
 This vaccine made use of the HPV77 rubella strain and was produced in duck embryo cells.
 This version of the rubella vaccine was in use for only a few years before the introduction of the combined measles, mumps, and rubella (MMR) vaccine in 1971.